Skip to content

 • Stage 5: Placement

-• If you are accepted into the REDF Accelerator and you accept you will be offered a placement into one of two of our upcoming cohorts.
+• If you are accepted into the REDF Accelerator and you accept you will be offered a placement into one of our upcoming cohorts.

 Selection Timeline